 Sometimes, prosecutors file gang-enhancement charges with no valid reason for doing so.
-Our team evaluates all aspects of gang crimes cases so we can develop a strong, multifaceted defense strategy.
+Our Riverside gang crimes attorneys evaluate all aspects of gang crimes cases so we can develop a strong, multifaceted defense strategy.

 If you are being charged with a gang-related crime, you need a defense attorney familiar with the gang laws of California as well as the court system.
 Because the state takes such an aggressive approach to gang prosecution, we must also work aggressively to protect our clients’ rights and have charges dropped or reduced.
-At the Law Offices of Graham Donath, APC, you will find an attorney you can trust to obtain the best possible outcome in your case.
+At the Law Offices of Graham Donath, APC, you will find a Riverside gang crimes attorney you can trust to obtain the best possible outcome in your case.

 Attorney Donath is one of only a handful of individuals who is state certified for criminal defense.
 He has a history of working on cases in southern California and understands what it takes to fight gang-related charges successfully.
 We can show you our track record of success and help you make informed decisions regarding your case at every step.

 The laws surrounding gang crimes in California are complex, and you may be fighting multiple charges at once.
 Invest in the type of help you can count on to protect your rights against any criminal allegations.
 If you have been charged with a gang-related crime, one of the only ways to protect your future is to hire a criminal defense attorney who you know will work to protect your future.
-Contact our office today to get started.
+Contact our Riverside gang crimes lawyers today to get started.